-It’s time to banish the myth that only millennials and technophiles can write programs.
+Banishing the myth that only millennials and technophiles can write computer programs.

 When you think about a coder or programmer, what picture springs to mind?
 That young person (guy or girl) who has been studying technology and programming since college?
 Or maybe someone who understands all the tech terms and are just now opening their eyes to the wonders of STEM?
 Well, would you be surprised if I told you that most of the time, this isn’t the case?
 In fact, an astonishing number of non-tech focused majors have started their own businesses after college!
 Here are two awe-inspiring stories: